 The monitor also has the capability to generate an early warning of possible faults by projecting current state in to the future.
-This should be contrasted with the ability to detect faults as they happen by performing tests on observations.
-The projection mechanism employs the simulation engine discussed in Section 4 to generate a deterministic prediction of future events, but since this process moves beyond the available data, we make one modification: we introduce models that posit observations for exogenous variables over the projection interval.
+We should contrast this with the ability to detect faults as they happen by performing tests on observations.
+The projection mechanism employs the simulation engine discussed in Section 4 to generate a deterministic prediction of future events, but since this process moves beyond the available data, we make one modification: the models posit observations for exogenous variables over the projection interval.
 This 'closes' the simulation, giving it the input data necessary to run.